 The Championship Committee strives to replace cancellations with players of the same gender.

 All entries will be subject to the approval of the Championship Committee, which reserves the right to accept or refuse, or having accepted, subsequently reject any entry without giving reason for its decision.
 The Championship Committee reserves the right to reject an entry or disqualify any competitor making a false statement on his/her entry form.
 The Championship Committee will not accept entries from competitors who are (temporarily) excluded from competition by their National Federation.

 On Monday 17 July 2023 prior to the Championship an 18 hole stroke play tournament will be held to award the final positions on the players list of the Championship.
 A maximum of 36 amateurs that did not qualify for the Championship based on their entry or have been invited by the Championship Committee will compete for the last places in the Championship.
 The Championship Committee reserves the right to invite players to compete in the Monday Qualifier.
 Invites to the Monday Qualifier are not subject to the maximum handicap.

 In case of a tie, the ranking shall be decided over the final 9, 6, 3 or last hole(s) respectively.

-The entry fee for the Championship amounts to EUR 190,-.
-On our around 4 July 2022, the Championship Committee will select players competing in the OK Junior Open.
+Together with the registration the entry fee must be payed.
+The entry fee for the Championship amounts to EUR 200,- and must be payed by bank transfer.
+The registration is only valid when the entrance fee has been payed.
+On or around 8 July 2023, the Championship Committee will select players competing in the OK Junior Open.
 A list of competitors will be posted on junioropen.nl/players/participants.
-Individual players will be informed end receive details on payment of the entry fee.
+Players, not selected, will receive their entry fee back.